SixArm/project-management-checklist/README.md

 * Document any communication about the project with other stakeholders.

 * Document any kinds of existing code, frameworks, libraries, processes, approvals, etc.

 * Document any integration points.
 For example, does the project involve any other projects, products, applications, endpoints, imports/exports, feeds, email lists, group chat forums, etc.?

 * Document any stakeholders.
 For example, who are the people involved in the project?
 Are there other people who may be related to the project's goals, such as coworkers building other projects, or organization partners, or third-party vendors, etc.?
 If the organization is large and diverse, then be sure to check widely.
+Examples: Responsibility Assignment Matrix (RAM), Stakeholder Analysis, etc.

 * Create a stakeholder value map.

 * Create a plan for AAAA: authentication, authorization, auditing, accounting.
-For example, how does a user sign in, what credentials are expected, what entitlements are expected, etc. For example, consider Attribute-Based Access Control (ABAC) or its slightly less-powerful equiavent Role Based Access Control (RBAC).
+For example, how does a user sign in, what credentials are expected, what entitlements are expected, etc. For example, consider Attribute-Based Access Control (ABAC) or its slightly less-powerful equivalent Role Based Access Control (RBAC).

+* Implementation examples: Google Doc with writeup, README file, infrastructure as code (IaC), technical model (such as C4, TOGAF, ArchiMate, etc.).

 Ongoing: